abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 }
 ```

-With the `AdditonalAssembly` attribute definition, ABP loads the assembly containing the `IdentityServiceModule` class as a part of the blog module.
+With the `AdditonalAssembly` attribute definition, ABP loads the assembly containing the `IdentityServiceModule` class as a part of the identity service module.
 Notice that, in this case, none of the module dependencies of the `IdentityServiceModule` are loaded.
-Because, we are not depending on the `IdentityServiceModule`, instead we are just adding its assembly as a part of the `IdentityServiceTestModule`.
+Because we are not depending on the `IdentityServiceModule`, instead we are just adding its assembly as a part of the `IdentityServiceTestModule`.

 > You can check the [Module Development Basics](https://docs.abp.io/en/abp/7.4/Module-Development-Basics) documentation to learn more.

 ### `CorrelationId` Support on Distributed Events

-In this version, `CorrelationId` (a unique key that is used in distributed applications to trace requests accross multiple services/operations) is being attached to the distributed events, so you can relate events with HTTP requests and can trace all the related activities.
+In this version, `CorrelationId` (a unique key that is used in distributed applications to trace requests across multiple services/operations) is attached to the distributed events, so you can relate events with HTTP requests and can trace all the related activities.

-ABP Framework generates a `correlationId` for the first time when an operation is started and then attachs the current `correlationId` to distributed events as an additional property.
+ABP Framework generates a `correlationId` for the first time when an operation is started and then attaches the current `correlationId` to distributed events as an additional property.
 For example, if you are using the [transactional outbox or inbox pattern provided by ABP Framework](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus#outbox-inbox-for-transactional-events), you can see the `correlationId` in the extra properties of the `IncomingEventInfo` or `OutgoingEventInfo` classes with the standard `X-Correlation-Id` key.

 > You can check [this issue](https://github.com/abpframework/abp/issues/16773) for more information.

 ### Database Migration System for EF Core

 In this version, ABP Framework provides base classes and events to migrate the database schema and seed the database on application startup.
-This system works compatible with multi-tenancy and whenever a new tenant created or a tenant's database connection string has updated, it checks and applies database migrations for the new tenant state.
+This system works compatible with multi-tenancy and whenever a new tenant is created or a tenant's database connection string has been updated, it checks and applies database migrations for the new tenant state.

-This system especially useful to migrate database for microservices.
+This system is especially useful to migrate databases for microservices.
 In this way, when you deploy a new version of a microservice, you don't need to manually migrate its database.

 You need to take the following actions to use the database migration system:

-* Create a class that derives from `EfCoreRuntimeDatabaseMigratorBase` class, override and implement it's `SeedAsync` method.
+* Create a class that derives from `EfCoreRuntimeDatabaseMigratorBase` class, override and implement its `SeedAsync` method.
 Lastly, execute the `CheckAndApplyDatabaseMigrationsAsync` method of your class in the `OnPostApplicationInitializationAsync` method of your module class.
-* Create a class that derives from `DatabaseMigrationEventHandlerBase` class, override and implement it's `SeedAsync` method.
-Then, whenever a new tenant created or a tenant's connection string is changed then the `SeedAsync` method will be executed.
+* Create a class that derives from `DatabaseMigrationEventHandlerBase` class, override and implement its `SeedAsync` method.
+Then, whenever a new tenant is created or a tenant's connection string is changed then the `SeedAsync` method will be executed.

 ### Other News

 * [OpenIddict](https://github.com/openiddict/openiddict-core/tree/4.7.0) library has been upgraded to **v4.7.0**.
 See [#17334](https://github.com/abpframework/abp/pull/17334) for more info.
 * ABP v7.4 introduces the `Volo.Abp.Maui.Client` package, which is used by the MAUI mobile application in ABP Commercial.
 See [#17201](https://github.com/abpframework/abp/pull/17201) for more info.
-* In this version, the `AbpAspNetCoreIntegratedTestBase` class gets a generic type parameter, which expect either a startup class or an ABP module class.
+* In this version, the `AbpAspNetCoreIntegratedTestBase` class gets a generic type parameter, which expects either a startup class or an ABP module class.
 This allows us to use configurations from an ABP module or old-style ASP.NET Core Startup class in a test application class and this simplifies the test application project.
 See [#17039](https://github.com/abpframework/abp/pull/17039) for more info.

 ## What's New with ABP Commercial 7.4?